rdiaz02/EvAM-Tools/README.md

 ```

 If you change the server where the shiny app is running, then the driver has to be changed.
-This is done in line 14 of `evamtools/inst/shiny-examples/evamtools/test_shiny_app/test.shiny.py`
+This is done in line 14 of `evamtools/inst/shiny-examples/evamtools/test_shiny_app/test.shiny.py`.
+Testing the public server directly can also be considered once it is up.

 Running all test takes around 8 minutes, writes considerable amount of temporary files (more than 1Gb) and
 makes the terminal useless (windows will be continously opening).
 Also, the tests are designed to run in a screen with 1377x768 resolution, but they have adapted to bigger screens,
 but not fully tested in those settings.